usethesource/rascal-core-big-tests/README.md

 | rascal-all | same as `rascal.jar` |
 | rascal-lsp-all | `$rascal_lsp_all_branch_check` |

-### Changes in Rascal and Typepal that are "incompatible" with the main branch
+### Scenario 4: Changes in Rascal and Typepal that are "incompatible" with the main branch

 There are changes in both the Rascal and the Typepal project that might influence the typechecker.
 And the new typechecker also requires changes in the stdlib, and thus before merging would take a bootstrap cycle (or an intermediate release without tpls).